containers/qm/README.md

 automatically isolated from the host.
 To further isolate these processes from other processes in the QM, developers can use container tools, such as Podman.

-## SELinux policy
+## QM SELinux policy

-The SELinux policy isolates QM parts of the operating system from the other domain-specific functional safety levels, such as ASIL.
+The QM SELinux policy isolates QM parts of the operating system from the other domain-specific functional safety levels, such as ASIL.

 The main purpose of this policy is to prevent applications and container